Guest Post Written By Ivy K.

 Narcissist Parents and Victim-Playing

-Their need to play the victim is so intense that they will create situations that make no sense to anybody else.
+Their need to play the victim is so intense that they create situations that make no sense to anybody else.

 Terms to know: